Viper-Roleplay/ObsidianStaffGuide/Welcome New Staff!.md

-# Step 1 - Take a fat fucking dab
+# Step 1 - Take a fat fucking dab, drink or whatever

 ![image](https://media1.tenor.com/m/T3B8_TrlzRsAAAAd/bobbywip-dab.gif)
 *We are not responsible for any mental or physical anguish caused within these walls.*